Table of Contents

 2. Connection Variants

-The Microgrid diagram consists of a grouping (RCP) with the following characteristics:
+The Microgrid diagram consists of a collective (RCP) with the following characteristics:

-- A single public grid input point, equipped with a DSO input meter, generally located in a separate main electrical distribution board (TGBT) or in one of the site's buildings.
+• A single public grid supply point, equipped with a DSO input meter, usually located in a separate Main Distribution Board (TGBT) room or in one of the site's buildings.

-- Several buildings connected to this same input point.
+• Multiple buildings connected to this same supply point.

-This diagram applies particularly when private meters are distributed across different locations on the site.
+This diagram is applicable particularly when private meters are distributed at different points on the site.
 Several variants are possible for connecting and reading the meters:

-- Installation of a bus between buildings, running past each meter to the central Climkit Gateway.
+• Installation of a bus between buildings, passing through each meter to the central Climkit Gateway.

-- Recommended: Interconnecting all buildings via a local IP network (RJ45 cabling or fiber optic).
-Each meter installation is connected to an RS485-Ethernet converter, which is itself connected to the site's LAN.
+• Recommended: Interconnecting all buildings via a local IP network (RJ45 cabling or fiber optic).
+Each meter installation connects to an RS485-Ethernet converter, which in turn connects to the site's LAN network.
 This architecture allows for efficient data centralization while ensuring infrastructure flexibility.
 (See diagram below.)

-This last variant is recommended because it offers several advantages:
+This latter variant is recommended because it offers several advantages:

-- Increased reliability: It avoids connection problems related to the physical bus between buildings, whose diagnosis and troubleshooting can be complex.
+• Increased Reliability: It avoids connection issues related to the physical bus between buildings, the diagnosis and troubleshooting of which can prove complex.

 Microgrid Diagram with Virtual RCP with Multiple Inputs